sananeminli/HackerRank_Algorithms_and_Data_Structures_Solutions/README.md

 # java_solutions_hackerrank
-This file consists of java solutions for hackerrank questions.
+This file consists of java solutions for hackerrank algorithm and data structures questions.